timeo-schmidt/buzzinga/mobile_app/FCM_instructions.md

 - `"author"` : this is the `deviceID` of the device that sent the message, but it is not diplayed in the app.
 More details on `devideID`s will be given in the next section.

 <img src="./FCM_notifications_screenshot.jpg" alt="screenshot" width="300"/>
-The black notification is the Pop-up notification from Android, and in the background in the app, with the white message that is associated to the notification.
+The black notification is the Pop-up notification from Android, and in the background is the app with the white message that is created from the payload.

 <br/>
 <br/>